from small one page howto to huge articles all in one place

 InterfaceAttributeValue

-fgetws() Thread safetyMT-Safe
+fgetws() Thread safetyM-Safe

 NOTES

-In the absence of additional information passed to the fopen(3) call, it is reasonable to expect that fgetws() will actually read a multibyte string from the stream and then convert it to a wide-character string.
+The behavior of fgetws() depends on the LC_CTYPE category of the current locale.
+In the absence of additional information passed to the fopen(3) call, it is reasonable to expect that fgetws() will actually read a multibyte string from the stream and then convert it to a wid-character string.
+This function is unreliable, because it does not permit to deal properly with null wide characters that may be present in the input.

 SEE ALSO